• Skip to primary navigation

 Chocolate Labrador looking at chicken dish on plate.

-I didn't realize what a habit she'd made of this behavior until I cleaned out my photo files recently.
-OH with her dramatics she should be on the stage!
+I honestly hadn't realized what a habit she'd made of this behavior until I cleaned out my photo files years later.
+And truly she should've been on the stage!
 Caught in the act, poor pathetic puppy, suffering in silence.
 I must commend her efforts to steal my thunder (and my food).
 And I guess at this point, it's safe to say she's succeeded.

 Chocolate Labrador wearing green collar.